saikit/async-cook/README.md

 ## Future features

-- Recipes for multiple cooks
+- Recipes for multiple cooks (partner mode)
-- Merges processes for cooks making more than one recipe
-- Take an existing recipe and refactor it to fit a user's environment and goals
-- Customize existing recipes
 - Recipe Templates, using a single template to create a variety of dishes **half done**
+- Linking ingredients on the ingredients list with the ingredients written in the instructions (tagging)
   - Add substitute ingredients if it significantly changes the steps
-- Linking ingredients on the ingredients list with the ingredients written in the instructions
-- Customize ingredient ratios or select available equipment before START
+- Customize ingredient ratios or select available equipment before START (ingredient calculators) **half done**